Our residential centres

 Islands Access Fund

-In all our centres, discounted and subsidised terms are available to ensure no one is excluded on grounds of income, especially those unable to access holidays elsewhere.
-To apply, please contact the Bookings Office on Iona.
+The Iona community has an Access Fund to help us ensure that no one is excluded from staying in our Centres on grounds of income, especially those unable to access holidays elsewhere.

 Please note the Islands Access Fund is for UK residents only.